Home » National Parks » A True Hidden Gem: What to do in the Beautiful Hayden Valley

 Hiking Mary Mountain Trail (Mary Mountain Trail – Nez Perce Trail)

 We did the Mary Mountain Trail as an out and back to Mary Mountain Lake, a moderate 20-mile hike through the valley to the lake.
 The trail reaches a maximum elevation of 8357 feet.
 The trailhead is located north of the Alum Creek pullout.
 You can combine this trail with the Nez Perce Trail for a 20-mile hike point to point ending at the Old Faithful area.
-Prime wildlife habitat bison, frequent the trail, so remember to yield to the bigger beast.
+Prime wildlife habitat bison frequent the trail, so remember to yield to the bigger beast.
 There are no reliable water sources along the trail, so hikers should bring plenty of water or a water filter to treat water from streams.

 NOTE: Please remember to give at least 25 yards to the bison.

-We found the trail is fairly easy to follow.
+We found the trail was fairly easy to follow.
 It moves through pine forests, meadows, with great views of the surrounding mountain ranges.
 The trail also passes through areas affected by the 1988 Yellowstone fires, providing a chance to observe the forest’s slow recovery.

-If you continue onto the Nez Perce trail, you will traverse through the forest and eventually follow Nez Perce Creek.
+If you continue onto the Nez Perce Trail, you will traverse through the forest and eventually follow Nez Perce Creek.
 This is a long day hike, so the best advice is to start early.
 There are several backcountry campsites along the Mary Mountain Trail, but a backcountry camping permit is required.
 Permits can be obtained at any backcountry office or ranger station in the park.

 The Yellowstone River, Hayden Valley